Killing Gunther: Production

 The film was first announced during the 2016 Cannes Film Festival, originally under the title of Why We're Killing Gunther.
 The film is written and directed by Taran Killam, marking his directorial debut.
 It was announced that Arnold Schwarzenegger would star as Gunther, with Cobie Smulders, Bobby Moynihan, Paul Brittain, Kumail Nanjiani, Randall Park, and Ryan Gaul cast as well, and filming was expected to begin in June 2016.
 Tatiana Maslany was in negotiations to star in the film but due to scheduling conflicts declined the role.

 Filming began in Vancouver, British Columbia in July 2016.

-Saban Films acquired the rights to the film, now simply titled Killing Gunther, with a scheduled release date for October 20, 2017.
+Saban Capital Group acquired the rights to the film, now simply titled Killing Gunther, with a scheduled release date for October 20 via its dedicated division, Saban Films.

 Release

 Theatrical

-Killing Gunther was released on video on demand on September 22, 2017, before a limited theatrical release on October 20, 2017, by Saban Films.
+Killing Gunther was released on video on demand on September 22, 2017, before a limited theatrical release by Saban Capital Group's Saban Films on October 20, 2017.

 Reception

 Critical response

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 46% based on 24 reviews, with an average rating of 5/10.
 The site's critical consensus reads, "Despite a game cast led by an enjoyably over the top Arnold Schwarzenegger, Killing Gunther feels like a sketch overstretched to feature length."